The following deductions are available on Massachusetts state tax returns.

 Medical Savings Account

-Enter the amount of Medical Savings Account deduction included on Form 1040, Schedule 1, Line 23.
+The amount of Medical Savings Account deduction included on Form 1040, Schedule 1, Line 23.

 Self-Employed Health Insurance